The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

 In Finland we don’t have mountains, but we have something else.
 We have natural landscapes and the chance to connect with the water and the light.
 The event is all about the simple things of water, light, silence and the quality of the air.
 You’ll be rolling through that magnificent landscape, through a continuous sunset with all the colours.

-3. How did the 2021 and 2022 events go?
+3. How did the 2024 event go?

-The route turns west towards Lappeenranta for the first service point at the authentic harbour of Lappeenranta.
+The 300km route turns west towards Lappeenranta for the first service point at the authentic harbour of Lappeenranta.
 The service point will be situated next to the Lappeenranta Fortress at the sand sculpture festival venue.

 From Lappeenranta, the route goes over roads surrounded by lakes to Taipalsaari and Savitaipale where there will be a beautiful service stop close to the water.
 Many roads in this part of the ride are esker roads and offer beautiful views.